MrWolfZ/Conqueror/recipes/cqs/advanced/calling-http/README.md

 });
 ```

 > Note that the transport configuration function is called every time the command is executed.
 For example, in the example above this means that a new `accessToken` would be fetched every time the command is executed.
-To prevent this, you need to ensure that any service you use during client transport configuration caches its result.
+To prevent this, you need to ensure that any service you use during client transport configuration caches its result appropriately.

 Another thing you may want to provide are custom `JsonSerializerOptions` to control how your commands and queries are serialized.
 This can be done either per client or globally for all clients (if both are specified, the config per client wins):